jeffreytse/jekyll-jeffreytse-blog/_posts/2024-02-23-taylor-swift-npr-music-tiny-desk-concert-2019.md

 Wow It's great to be in DC

-You guys have
-anything exciting going on the past few weeks?
+You guys...um...how do you think exciting going on last couple weeks?

 Any possible changes in play?

 Do us a favor : give a round of applause to NPR for putting this whole thing on

 Tiny Desk is like one of my favorite corners of the internet...um and I always love seeing like

-it's an opportunity for artists to decide a different way to showcase their music and so
+it's an opportunity for artists to decide a different way to showcase their music

 and so you're kind of inundated by overwhelming opportunity and choices like I was

 I just decided to take this as an opportunity to show you guys how the songs were sounded when I first wrote them

 So it's just me...there's no dancers...unfortunately

-Um "chuckle"
+[Um "chuckle"]

 So, you know, I have this album that just came out called LOVER

 [cheers]

 Real happy you like it

-It's one of those albums where I wrote everything on one instrument first, so
+It's one of those albums where I wrote everything on one instrument first, so...

-it's really fun to pick songs to do acoustically because they all started out that way
+it's really fun to pick songs to do acoustically because they all started out that way.

-Um...and...There's a song that I had wanted to write conceptually for a very long time, because

-Over the course of my life it occurred to me that we have a bit of a double standard issue in our society
+Um...and...There's a song that I had wanted to write conceptually for a very long time, because over the course of my life, it has occurred to me that we have a bit of a double standard issue in our society

-It's something I've thought about about million times a day for the last years of my life

-and I was always wondering, like
+It's something I've thought about 7 hundred million times a day, for the last 10 years of my life and I was always wondering, like...

 Can I write a song about this?
 Is there a concise and catchy way to write a song about this?

-What angle would I take
-if I were to write a song about this?
+What angle would I take if I were to write a song about this?

-And so I decided that the most fun thing to do would be to decide what my life would be like
+And so I decided that the most fun thing to do would be imaging what my life would be like

 And what people would say about my life if I did all the same things

 But if I was a man

 ♪ The Man ♪

 ♪ I would be complex, I would be cool ♪